reedx-lng/Proteomics/README.md

 author: "Mark Cookson"
 date: "4/11/2019"
 output: html_document
 notes: Analysis of TMT proteomics of 10 PPMI cell lines run across three replicates.
 Data supplied was as ratio for each protein relative to a pool of all samples combined.
-Some of the labelling and annotation is a bit of a shitshow
 ---
 ```